nassim5/torch_ws/recurrentSequentialActionSelection/README.md

-## The ReadMe for the Sequential Action Selection Paper
+## Sequential Action Selection for Budgeted Localization in Robots

 * agent.lua: Class to create a simulated agent with its sensors